How To Leverage Your Social Media Insights To Grow Your Business

 That’s why you should leverage your social media insights to understand whether you’re reaching your target audience or not.

-For example, a tool like Buffer can tell you exactly who forms your audience and where they’re located:
+For example, a tool like Buffer can give you crucial audience insights:

 What this data will tell you is whether you need to change up your strategy in order to reach the right audience.
 For example:

-Running highly targeted social media ads to reach your target audience and generate more followers
+Running highly targeted social media ads to reach your audience and generate more followers

 Using more location-based hashtags